Omega596/HMCL-PE-User-Manual/time-to-play/game-crashed/solve-the-problem-yourself-wip.md

 #### both Server\&Client

-Solution: Find the "-- Block being ticked --" section, learn the block coordinates, and use some methods to remove the block
+Solution: Find the "-- Block being ticked --" section, learn the block coordinates, and use some methods to remove the block, or if it is a mod block, remove the mod and then remove the now black and purple block,

+If it is in a server and you know the coords. of that block, and you are a server owner or a admin, then you do /setblock x y z Minecraft:air